c4arl0s/7RewritingHistory/README.md

 This module took an in-depth look at rebasing, resetting, and the reflog.
 We learned how to split old commits into one or more new commits, and how to revive "lost" commits.
 Hopefully, this has given you a better understanding of the interaction between the working directory, the stage, branches, and commited snapshots.
 We also explored some new options for displaying our commit history, which will become an important skill as our project grows.

 WE did a lot of work with the branch tips this module.
-It is important to realize that Git uses the tip of a branch to represent **entire branch**.
+It is important to realize that Git uses the tip of a branch to represent entire branch.
 That is to say, a branch is actually a pointer to a single commit- not a containter for a series of commits.
 This idea has been implicitly reflected in our diagrams:

 ![Screen Shot 2020-06-02 at 13 45 55](https://user-images.githubusercontent.com/24994818/83557547-740aa500-a4d7-11ea-8458-145596a4191d.png)